Pat's Reflexology Plus

 Reflexology aids the body to:

-relax, release, rejuvenate, detoxify, improve circulation, reduce stress, energize, balance, soothe, and function optimally.
+relax, release, rejuvenate, detoxify, improve circulation, reduce stress, energize, balance

 "Reflexology Therapists do not ...